vitalif/vitastor/README.md

 Architectural differences from Ceph:

-- Vitastor primary focus is on SSDs.
+- Vitastor's primary focus is on SSDs.
 Proper SSD+HDD optimizations may be added in the future, though.
 - Vitastor OSD is (and will always be) single-threaded.
 If you want to dedicate more than 1 core per drive you should run multiple OSDs each on a different partition of the drive.
   Vitastor isn't CPU-hungry though (as opposed to Ceph), so 1 core is sufficient in a lot of cases.
 - Metadata and journal are always kept in memory.
 Metadata size depends linearly on drive capacity and data store block size which is 128 KB by default.
 With 128 KB blocks, metadata should occupy around 512 MB per 1 TB (which is still less than Ceph wants).
 Journal doesn't have to be big, the example test below was conducted with only 16 MB journal.
-Big journal is probably even harmful as dirty write metadata also take some memory.
+A big journal is probably even harmful as dirty write metadata also take some memory.
 - Vitastor storage layer doesn't have internal copy-on-write or redirect-write.
 I know that maybe it's possible to create a good copy-on-write storage, but it's much harder and makes performance